DASPRiD/Dash/README.md

 Route Configuration
 ===================

 Route configuration is greatly simplified from ZF2, routes now have an (optional) 4 key indexed array as the first 4 parameters, the format for the shortcut parameters are:

 `[path, controller, action, methods]`

+`path`, `controller` and `action` will expect a string, whereas `method` will expect either an array of methods this route should expect, a single method in a string, or a string of `'*'` for all methods.
+An empty string `''` will match no methods.
+Currently, passing no method defaults to `'get'`.

-Along with the indexed shortcut parameters, options _and_ parameters can also be passed using key value pairs:
+Along with the indexed shortcut parameters, named configuration can also be passed using key value pairs:

 ```
 [